 The present study compares, for the first time, ANA-negative and ANA-positive patients drawn from the same population.

-Analysis of features of the ANA-positive and ANA-negative groups failed to demonstrate a significant difference with respect to severity of disease.
+Analysis of the features of the ANA-positive and ANA-negative groups failed to demonstrate a significant difference with respect to severity of disease.

 The presence of certain anticytoplasmic antibodies (Ro and La)54,55 has been reported to correlate negatively with the presence of certain antinuclear antibodies (e.g., No and Sm)56-58.
 The relationship, however, is probably indirect since antibodies to Ro or La are found in 30% of patients with SLE31.
 Reichlin and Mattioli58 observed anti-Ro antibodies in 3 patients who were ANA-negative.
 Provost30 has also reported anticytoplasmic antibodies in some ANA-negative patients.

 The last possibility, of course, is that the ANA-negative patients do not actually have SLE.
 A clinico-pathologic conference reported in the American Journal of Medicine59 is relevant to this point.
 A 51-year-old woman had fever, rash, arthritis, pericarditis, pleural effusion,. proteinuria, hematuria, and an associated disorder, hypothyroidism.
 While the patient's symptoms superficially simulated those of SLE (and actually met 4 criteria), pathologic evaluation revealed granulomatous vasculitis.